Laura-Tavares/100_Days_of_Code/Tkinter/Lesson1.md

-### Part 1 - Creating Windows and Labels with Tkinter
+### Lesson 1 - Creating Windows and Labels with Tkinter

 **Import the Tkinter module:**